paulsonkoly/calc/Readme.md

 # Calc

 Calc is an interpreted language / REPL.
 It has dynamic typing, generally strict evaluation semantics with pass by value calls, and lazy iterator semantics.
-It supports closures, first class functions, composable iterators as functions.
-It only violates referential transparency due to IO.
+Calc supports closures, first class functions, composable iterators as functions, it only violates referential transparency due to IO.
 A function always returns the same value for the same input, and always behaves the same way, except if it does input/output.
 The syntax allows mixing procedural and functional programming.

 ```scheme
 ; all asserts that a predicate f is true for all iterated values